5 Amazing Health Benefits of Himalayan Salt Lamps

 Does this mean you have to quit everything related to electronics?
 Far from inconvenient, in this day and age THAT sounds pretty much impossible.
 The solution is to find devices that counteract these frequencies as much as possible.

-Salt lamps have a unique property among electrical devices, because although they also run on electricity, the salt itself emits negative ions when its heated up.
+Salt lamps have a unique property among electrical devices, because although they also run on electricity, the salt emits negative ions when its heated up and evaporates the water vapour it collects.

 These negative ions neutralize the positive EMF from electronics in our home and keep us protected from their harmful effects.
-The more salt lamps you have the better protection they’ll provide as the neutralising power multiples the more lamps you get.
+The more salt lamps you have the better protection they’ll provide as the neutralising power multiples with each new lamp.

 4. Salt lamps for better sleep